feedonomics/LINK_feedonomics/README.md

 This is a repository Feedonomics for SFCC integration.

-The Feedonomics has a link cartridge (`int_feedonomics`) in the cartridges folder inside the link_feedonomics provided by Feedonomics.
+The Feedonomics has a link cartridge (`int_feedonomics`) in the cartridges folder inside the link_feedonomics folder provided by Feedonomics.

 # What's New
-The latest version of Feedonomics Link Cartridge supports all three frameworks of SFCC viz pipelines, controllers and SFRA.This cartridge primarily focuses on
+The latest version of Feedonomics Link Cartridge supports all three frameworks of SFCC viz. pipelines, controllers and SFRA.This cartridge primarily focuses on
 Product and Inventory Feed export to Feedonomics.It has not any storefront functionality.

 # Getting Started